Proxying

 Redirect Block

-This proxy block allows you to direct a proxy to another channel.
+This Premium proxy block allows you to direct a proxy to another channel.
 This redirection will be logged if a logging channel is set.

 Example: snee: {{#roleplay}} I originally sent this message in #testing!